 However, there are encouraging examples of collaboration.
 The Mohawk Council of Kahnawà:ke has pioneered its own approach by establishing a gaming commission that oversees online gambling operations while ensuring environmental protections align with traditional values.
 Their model demonstrates how Indigenous governance can lead the way in balancing economic development with ecological stewardship.

-Legal frameworks like the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), now adopted into Canadian law, provide tools for First Nations to assert their rights over territorial developments.
-Environmental advocates and legal professionals increasingly recognize that meaningful reconciliation must include Indigenous voices in decisions about digital expansion—ensuring that the growth of online gambling doesn’t come at the expense of traditional territories and the communities who protect them.
+Legal frameworks like the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), now adopted into Canadian law, provide tools for First Nations to assert Indigenous rights over territorial developments.
+Environmental advocates and legal professionals increasingly recognize that meaningful reconciliation must include Indigenous voices in decisions about digital expansion, ensuring that the growth of online gambling doesn’t come at the expense of traditional territories and the communities who protect them.

 Corporate Accountability: Who’s Responsible?